grobelDev/grobel.dev/server/articles/express-starting-point.md

 date: 2020-03-17 02:18:23
 ---

-This creates a simple hello world Express server deployed on Google Cloud Run with continuous CI/CD from Google Cloud Build.
+This creates a simple `Hello World` Express server configured with testing deployed on Google Cloud Run with continuous CI/CD from Google Cloud Build.

 Most of the information here was referenced from:
 https://cloud.google.com/run/docs/quickstarts/build-and-deploy

 ## Setup

+### 1. Directory, `package.json`, and `.gitignore`

 First, let's make the directory and `cd` into it.